San7o/linux-kernel-module/README.md

 ## Booting with qemu

 Once you have a compiled kernel, you need a filesystem.
-You can use busybox or debootstrap or other options.
-I'll use debootstrap to get the stable debiaan filesystem.
+You can use busybox, debootstrap or other alternatives.
+I'll use debootstrap to get the stable debian filesystem.
 You can run the script `create-image.sh:

 ```bash
 create-image.sh